IDCH/nttext-commentary/src/org/apache/commons/csv/README.txt

 its source directly into this project rather than depending on published and updated JAR files to be distributed to the appropriate repositories or building and maintaining the JAR file myself.
-This should be adequate in the short term but should be re-evaluated in the medium to long term (i.e., by 2012).
+This should be adequate in the short term but should be re-evaluated in the medium to long term (i.e., sometime in 2012).